roberts94/generative-organic-forms/README.md

 ## Forces
+### Spring
-The **SPRING** force acts as a linear spring aiming to maintain a fixed distance **S** between linked cells.
+The spring force acts as a linear spring aiming to maintain a fixed distance **S** between linked cells.
 Every timestep the displacement due to the spring force is calculated as the average of these linear springs.

 ![](/equations/eq1.jpg)

+### Planar
-The **PLANAR** force pushes the particle towards the average position of its linked neighbors, encouraging the mesh to return to a locally planar state.
+The planar force pushes the particle towards the average position of its linked neighbors, encouraging the mesh to return to a locally planar state.

 ![](/equations/eq2.jpg)

+### Bulge
-The **BULGE** force pushes the particle out in the direction of the normal when linked particles are closer than **S**, the link length.
+The bulge force pushes the particle out in the direction of the normal when linked particles are closer than **S**, the link length.
 The magnitude of the bulge force is how far, on average, the particle would have to move along the normal to allow the links to return to an uncompressed state.
 For each linked particle i ∈ **L**, let **θ** be defined as the angle between points **p**, **p_i**, and **t**; where **t** is the point **S** distance from **p_i** along **n**.

 ![](/equations/eq3.jpg)

+### Collision
-The **COLLISION** force repels physically close particles to avoid intersection, acting on pairs of unlinked particles that are closer than a fixed radius **R**.
+The collision force repels physically close particles to avoid intersection, acting on pairs of unlinked particles that are closer than a fixed radius **R**.
 The magnitude of the force is proportional to the average of the inverse square of the distance.
 Define **C** to be the collection of particles not linked to the current particle, yet closer than **R** to the current particle.